AkhilGurrapu/DataSarva-Web/replit.md

-# DataAI Consulting - Supabase-Powered Application
+# DataSarva - Data Insights Hub

 ## Overview

-This is a modern full-stack web application for DataAI Consulting, a data analytics and AI consulting company.
-The application features a professional marketing website with blog functionality, contact forms with email notifications, and resource management.
+This is a modern full-stack web application for DataSarva, a premier data insights hub and thought leadership platform.
+The application features a professional distribution-oriented website with blog functionality, newsletter signup, and resource management.
 Built with React on the frontend and Supabase on the backend, it demonstrates modern serverless architecture with TypeScript, modern UI components, managed database, and automated email notifications.
+The brand focus is on building audience through educational content and data technology analysis rather than direct service sales.

 ## System Architecture